BainMcHaleCMU/DataHammer/backend/agent_swarm/workflow/README.md

 - The WorkflowPlanner can generate recovery plans for failed steps
 - The workflow can be replanned if necessary

-## Integration with LlamaIndex
+## Workflow Features

-This workflow system is inspired by LlamaIndex's multiagent workflow approach, which uses:
+This workflow system includes:
 - Agent handoffs for sequential processing
 - Specialized agent roles for different tasks
 - Dynamic task planning based on goals